Blog icon

 This explainer was updated on 8 November 2024

 As Australia and the world grapple with the challenge of reaching ambitious emission reduction targets, one emerging solution for carbon dioxide (CO2) removal is direct air capture (DAC).
-With billions of research dollars and tax incentives (particularly in the US) available, DAC technologies are being accelerated through global laboratories and into scaled field deployment.
+With significant research dollars and tax incentives (particularly in the US) available, DAC technologies are being accelerated through global laboratories and into scaled field deployment.

 Dr Claudia Echeverria is the Newcastle-based Research Group Lead of our Sustainable Carbon Technologies team, which is progressing some of our efforts in this space.